SNMP configuration examples

 Windows Server 2008 R2

-- Log in to your Windows Server 2008 R2
+- Log in to your Windows Server 2008 R2.

-- Start "Server Manager" under "Administrative Tools"
+- Start "Server Manager" under "Administrative Tools".

-- Click "Features" and then click "Add Feature"
+- Click "Features", then click "Add Feature".

-- Check (if not checked) "SNMP Service", click "Next" until "Install"
+- Select "SNMP Service".
+Then click "Next" until "Install".

-- Start "Services" under "Administrative Tools"
+- Start "Services" under "Administrative Tools".

-- Edit "SNMP Service" properties
+- Edit the "SNMP Service" properties.

-- Go to the security tab
+- Go to the security tab.

 Windows Server 2012 R2 and newer